goofball222/unifi/README.md

 **NOTE:**

-2021-04-02:
+2021-06-15:
-* Switch "latest" and "latest-alpine" tags to track 6.1 official.
+* Switch "latest" and "latest-alpine" tags to track 6.2 official.

-2021-03-04:
-* Just in time for the impending 6.1 official release I'm moving the "latest" and "latest-alpine" tags to tracking the 6.0 versions...
 * Make sure you're making regular backups before upgrading, rolling back to an older version without a .unf file or a full DB backup is not possible.

 2020-10-25:
 * Directory and tag structure was reworked to match UI community beta/official designations (no more unstable/testing/sc/stable)
-* I'm still delaying pushing 6.0 to the "latest" tag since it still doesn't seem quite ready for primetime.

-**Alpine and tags DO NOT contain any internal MongoDB binaries.
+**Alpine tags DO NOT contain any internal MongoDB binaries.
 You must connect them to an external Mongo DB container or other host instance.**

 ---